 19. Get Up Early

-I know, waking up early can be tough when you’re on vacation and especially if you have to drag kids out of bed.
+I know, waking up early can be tough when you’re on vacation and especially if you have to drag kids out of bed, but it can be the best time of day for sightseeing.

-Early in the morning you can take a peaceful walk and see a city coming to life or catch a beautiful sunrise, like the one above from our morning river walk in Knoxville, Tennessee.
+Early in the morning you can take a peaceful walk and see a city come to life or catch a beautiful sunrise.

-If you’re driving you can beat the rush hour of traffic, and you can avoid the heavy crowds at popular tourist destinations – like we did at The Twelve Apostles and Wineglass Bay.
+If you’re driving, you can beat the rush hour traffic, and you can avoid the heavy crowds at popular tourist destinations.

 When you get out of bed early it’s amazing how much more you can get done in a day, and the light is nice and soft too making it a great time for taking photos.